Bringing Anthropic Skills to GitHub Copilot

 5. Uses the knowledge to answer your question

-The Beautiful Core Concept
+The Core Concept

-• Modular: Each skill = one domain of knowledge
+• Modular: One skill = one domain

 • Discoverable: Metadata makes skills findable

-• On-demand: Skills load only when relevant
+• On-demand: Load only when relevant

-• Self-describing: No central registry to maintain
+• Self-describing: No central registry

 Why This Concept Transfers